This post may contain affiliate links. For full information, please see our disclaimer here.

 - For planning road trips, nothing beats the Roadtrippers app.
 It not only allows you to add up to 150 way points but it is filled with points of interest you can add, hotels, petrol stations, rest stops, and more.
 We use the premium version at $29.99 a year.
 Get $5 OFF if you use this link and coupon code BTR5QTP.

-- Use resource sites like Rome2Rio or even Google Maps to find public and private transportation options, and then book directly with the providers.
+- Use resource sites and travel apps like Rome2Rio or even Google Maps to find public and private transportation options, and then book directly with the providers.
 Or simply ask your hotel or host, as they will know the best and most efficient, convenient or cheapest way to get to and from the airport.

 - Ask other travelers or locals.
 We cannot stress this enough!
 What may seem daunting and complex in an online search could be really easy if you know the right website.
 For example, in Spain buses are not a very common mode of transportation, but there are lots of smaller villages only connected by private bus operators that locals would know about.
 Facebook groups like Solo Female Travelers are a great place to ask.

-- Organise your airport pick up ahead of time or make sure you know where you are going and how to get there by public transportation.
+- Organize your airport pick up ahead of time or make sure you know where you are going and how to get there by public transportation.
 This will make sure the trip is less stressful and also safer.
 You can use sites like GetYourGuide for an airport pick up, ask your hotel, or book with airport transfer services.

 - Look for free airport bus services offered to hotels near the airport or into town.
 Many airports offer this service either free of charge or for a nominal amount.
 In the US, you will be expected to tip the driver even if the ride is free so make sure you have local cash.